Erin Vernon, PhD

 - HMGT 5320 - Spring 2019

-Erin Vernon is an assistant professor of economics at Seattle University.
-She teaches courses in the undergraduate, Bridge MBA, Professional MBA, Executive MBA and Honors programs.
+Erin Vernon teaches courses in the undergraduate, Bridge MBA, Professional MBA, Executive MBA and Honors programs.
 Her area of research and specialization is health economics.
-Dr. Vernon has led numerous seminars on the topics of the economics of the US medical care system, the economics of childhood nutrition, hospital community benefits, and the economics of genetic screening.
-Her work is published in Applied Health Economics and Health Policy, Journal of Applied Business and Economics, Journal of Personalized Medicine, Gerontology and Geriatric Medicine, and Journal of Child Nutrition and Management.
+Dr. Vernon has led numerous seminars across the country on the topics of the economics of the US medical care system, the economics of childhood nutrition, racial/ethnic disparities within healthcare, and the economics of genetic screening.
+Her work is published in multiple outlets including the Hill, Social Science & Medicine, BMJ Supportive & Palliative Care, Applied Health Economics and Health Policy, Journal of Personalized Medicine, Gerontology and Geriatric Medicine, Journal of Gerontological Social Work, and Journal of Child Nutrition and Management.